MichalPac/2024-Italian-GP-Dashboard/README.md

     ALLEXCEPT(quali, quali[Driver])
 )
 ```
+The same DAX code was used for the other sectors accordingly.

 ### 12. Best Sector 1 Time Overall
 The following DAX expression calculates best sector 1 time overall